Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 Note that BWA works in two steps.
 First, we need to generate a compressed file that represents the mouse genome using very efficient machine language.
 I have placed a text copy of the mouse reference genome (version mm10) here: /workdir/mm10/mm10.fa

-To do this, use bwa index:
+To do this, go to a directory that you can write to and create the index using bwa index:

 ```
+[dankoc@cbsumm27 mm10]$ cd /workdir/dankoc
-bwa index
+[dankoc@cbsumm27 dankoc]$ bwa index /workdir/data/mm10/mm10.rRNA.fa.gz

 ```

-Next, align reads to this mm10 reference genome:
+Next, align reads in the trimmed fastq.gz file to this mm10 reference genome:

 ```
 bwa aln